ajakaja/ajakaja.github.io/_posts/2024-02-28-geometric-algebra.md

 ### Weird Associativity

-Here's an objection I've never seen elsewhere: **geometric product's associativity is actually really awkward for doing basic linear algebra**.
+Here's a really basic objection: **geometric product's associativity is actually really awkward for doing basic linear algebra**.

 A geometric algebra is what you get when you take the tensor algebra on basis vectors $$\{\b{x}, \b{y}, \ldots \}$$ and assert that $$\b{xx} = 1$$ and $$\b{xy} = -\b{yx}$$ everywhere (so, quotienting by relations of those forms)[^definition].
 (Or in other metric signatures, that $$\b{xx} = Q(x,x)$$ or whatever.)
 The geometric product itself is what the tensor product $$\o$$ becomes under this mapping.
 Naturally it is associative because $$\o$$ is: